Fire and Rescue

-Utah fireworks laws have changed this year allowing the purchase of lawful fireworks from June 23 – July 27.
-Fireworks can only be discharged three days prior and three days after the holiday (July 4 and July 24).
+Utah fireworks laws have changed this year allowing the purchase of lawful fireworks from June 24 – July 25.
+Fireworks can only be discharged two days prior and one day after the holiday (July 4 and July 24).

 Henry L. Clinton, Chief

 Springville Fire Department

 The State of Utah controls the purchasing and use of fireworks in all areas of Utah.
 The code allows for the use two days before, on the day of, and one day after the 4th of July and July 24th holidays.
 Here is the code section: 53-7-225.
 Times for sale and discharge of fireworks.